Documentation

 SDK — Simulation Modes

 Pass mode= to engine() or run().
-The default "auto" lets the server select the optimal backend for your circuit.
+The default "mps" uses the MPS backend and scales to 1,000 qubits.

 Mode Best for N limit

-"exact" Small circuits requiring full amplitude precision.
-Statevector and probability arrays available. ≤ 25
+"statevector" Small circuits requiring full amplitude precision.
+Statevector and probability arrays available. ≤ 20

-"compressed" Structured circuits with moderate entanglement — VQE, QAOA, chemistry ansätze, shallow random circuits. ≤ 1000
+"cluster_mps" Cluster-factorised MPS.
+Best for circuits with moderate entanglement and block structure — shallow random circuits, variational ansätze. ≤ 1000

 "hamiltonian" Direct time evolution under a Pauli-string Hamiltonian.
 Use with evolve_hamiltonian(). ≤ 1000